AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_2.md

 The subteam considers that the vertical plate reactor design has the potential benefit of keeping bubbles stationary while they grow and accumulate.
 In the case of a fluidized bed reactor, bubbles may immediately travel upward once they form, since their formation site is mobile.
 They may depart the fluid at a smaller size, carrying a high internal pressure, and being likely to rupture and disperse into solution.

 The subteam intends to first design and fabricate a prototype fluidized bed reactor, and to evaluate its feasibility as a solution.
 The subteam will consider the vertical plate reactor at a later time in the semester and will weigh the merits of both designs.

-**{Fill this section in later; it should be no more than a couple sentences} The rest of this report is dedicated to the rationale behind the prototype design that the team has designed...** [Enough background information which is related to the problem.
+[Enough background information which is related to the problem.
 Diagrams are precise and understandable.
 You can breifly explain the outline of the rest of the report next time.(Since the first report is only four parts, it's good enough.)]

 ## Literature Review
 The subteam concentrated its research on two subjects in particular: the effect of ambient pressure on gas solubility, and bubble nucleation sites.
 Understanding these topics is necessary to understanding the subteam’s potential fluidized bed reactor.